2D magnetofluid models constructed by a priori imposition of conservation laws: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank prof. Gualtiero Badin for interesting suggestions and also for inviting one of the authors (DAK) to the workshop ``Geometric Methods for Geophysical Fluid Dynamics and Climate Modeling'' (Hamburg-Germany, 2017) in which part of this work was presented.
+The authors would like to thank Dr. Gualtiero Badin for interesting suggestions and for inviting one of the authors (DAK) to the workshop ``Geometric Methods for Geophysical Fluid Dynamics and Climate Modeling'' (Hamburg-Germany, 2017) where part of this work was presented, and also the anonymous reviewers, particularly the second one, for constructive comments which helped to improve substantially the manuscript.
 DAK was financially supported from the General Secretariat for Research and Technology (GSRT) and the Hellenic Foundation for Research and Innovation (HFRI) (scholarship code: 1817).